 In doing this, celebrities get elevated to the status of gods or beings with superpowers.
 By buying into this narrative, we unconsciously cede our power.
 With this, we also cede our responsibility to be great.
 Because they’re extraordinary, we rationalize.
 They’re special.

 They’re also human, average, and imperfect in many ways like the rest of us.
 Never meet your heroes, the adage goes, because it breaks the illusion.

-Well, break the illusion then.
-Drop any excuses to settle for less because of programming that says you’re any less.
+Well, break the damn illusion then.
+Drop any excuses to settle for less because of programming that may say you’re any less.
 Affirm this to yourself everyday if you have to, to break the spell of hero worship.

 This doesn’t mean you have to replicate anyone’s success or become a billionaire.
 Forge your own path.
 Follow your heart (you’ll never stop hearing this from me) and define success on your terms.
 Believe in your potential.
 Ask yourself, why can’t I?

 Just don’t sacrifice yourself at the altar of any false gods.